Personality type: Clinically effective personality typologies

 Effective typologies aim to improve understanding of individuals and predict clinically relevant information, as opposed to diminishing knowledge and understanding as occurs in the case of stereotyping.

 There is an extensive literature on the topic of classifying the various types of human temperament and an equally extensive literature on personality traits or domains.
 These classification systems attempt to describe normal temperament and personality and emphasize the predominant features of different temperament and personality types; they are largely the province of the discipline of psychology.
 Personality disorders, on the other hand, reflect the work of psychiatry, a medical specialty, and are disease-oriented.
 They are classified in the Diagnostic and Statistical Manual (DSM), a product of the American Psychiatric Association.

 Types vs. traits

 The term type has not been used consistently in psychology and has become the source of some confusion.
 Furthermore, because personality test scores usually fall on a bell curve rather than in distinct categories, personality type theories have received considerable criticism among psychometric researchers.
 One study that directly compared a "type" instrument (the MBTI) to a "trait" instrument (the NEO PI) found that the trait measure was a better predictor of personality disorders.
 Because of these problems, personality type theories have fallen out of favor in psychology.
 Most researchers now believe that it is impossible to explain the diversity of human personality with a small number of discrete types.
 They recommend trait models instead, such as the five-factor model.

+Big Five personality traits

+The Big Five or five-factor model (FFM) is the dominant framework in contemporary personality research.
+Unlike type theories, this model has five key, continuous dimensions.
+The Big Five traits are stable over time and can be applied across cultures.
+The five traits are often remembered by the acronym OCEAN.